 This project is an NDIS Information, Linkages and Capacity Building (ILC) initiative, jointly funded by Department of Communities (Disability Services) and Department of Social Services (DSS).
 For more ILC information and resources please visit:

 - Department of Communities (Disability Services): swanautism.org.au/dss-ilc-resources

 - Department of Social Services: swanautism.org.au/dss-ilc-program

+Our thanks to the CBA Staff Grant, whose generous contribution helped bring this resource to you.

 Contents Page

-About SWAN 4

-About this booklet 5

-Getting a Diagnosis in Western Australia 6

-Support Services 12

-Health 32

-Education and Life after School 44

-For Further Information 64

 About SWAN

+About this booklet

+Getting a Diagnosis in Western Australia

+Support Services

+Health

+Education and Life after School

+32

+44

+64

+For Further Information

+About SWAN

 The South West Autism Network (SWAN) supports autistic people and their families in the south west region of Western Australia.
+We provide:

-We provide: - information, resources, and peer support (online, phone or face-to-face) - social media groups - accessible information via website and e-newsletter - a free resource library for members - · training and workshop opportunities - fun skill-building group programs for children and young adults - social events such as our Family Christmas Party SWAN's staff and Board of management includes autistic adults and family members.
+- information, resources, and peer support (online, phone or face-to-face)

+- social media groups

+About SWAN - accessible information via website and e-newsletter - a free resource library for members - training and workshop opportunities - fun skill-building group programs for children and young adults - social events such as our Family Christmas Party SWAN's staff and Board of management includes autistic adults and family members.
 This gives us an understanding of the experiences of people with autism and guides us in providing the information, services and support people need.
 Our vision is to empower autistic people and people with disability in south west WA and beyond.
 We are a Disabled Persons and Families Organisation (DPFO) and use person-centred language.
 Most autistic adults prefer to be described as an 'autistic person' rather than 'person with autism', and SWAN uses the language preferred by autistic people.
 At SWAN, we believe in inclusion as the truly fair way to honour and respect the rights of all people.